 Having a skilled physical therapist guide these treatments will improve your outcomes and quicken your recovery.
 A physical therapist has the knowledge and skill set necessary to determine your exact impairments and address them appropriately.

 In severe cases, surgical intervention may be necessary.
 When this is the case, physical therapy is highly recommended post-surgically to ensure that the tendon is properly strengthened and re-injury does not occur.
 Working with a physical therapist can help strengthen the appropriate muscles and tendons while teaching you how to properly move to ensure the issues are addressed for good.

-If you are suffering from knee pain of any kind, schedule an appointment with one of our physical therapists today to ensure your condition does not get worse.
+If you are suffering from knee pain of any kind, schedule an appointment with one of our physical therapists today or visit any of our South Carolina clinics to ensure your condition does not get worse.